Serra-Technologies/serra/README.md

 Serra provides fully-customizable error logging and local testing for every transformer and connector.

-With a command line tool, developers can easily translate their existing SQL scripts, create pipelines, auto document them, run local tests, and run Spark jobs in Databricks.
+With a command line tool, developers can easily translate their existing SQL scripts to get the full benefit of object-oriented Spark, create pipelines, auto document them, run local tests, and run jobs in Databricks.

 ## Installation